Quentin Tarantino

 Tarantino spent his childhood in Knoxville, Tennessee

-He found a job as a ticket taker at a theater that screened adult films.
-Although he wasn't thrilled with such movies, he approached his duties responsibly.
+He landed a job taking tickets at a theater that showed adult films.
+Though he wasn't exactly thrilled with the material, he took his job seriously.
 In his free time, he attended acting classes.
-He couldn't land any roles, but within the studio walls, he met many interesting people who had a significant influence on him.
+He never landed any parts, but he met fascinating people at the studio who would have a major impact on him.

 Quentin Tarantino as a young man